Gothyoba/hello_world/README.md

 This is a small collection of hello world programs.
 Not all of these are made in a programming language, and some may require extra files, which is why they are stored in folders.

-For example, css requires html, C++ needs to be compiled, and languages such as gambas and gdscript require a whole project to work.
+For example, css requires html, C++ needs to be compiled, and languages such as gambas and gdscript have a whole project.

 Some of these are not programming languages, such as libreoffice, text and minecraft (which simply shows a command which can be pasted into the game.)